vokal/Cat2Cat/README.md

 ##Limitations
 ----
 * Does not bail out if it detects characters which are not acceptable in method names.
-These will cause a build error when you attempt to compile the project which is using UIImage+AssetCatalog.
+These will cause a build error when you attempt to compile the project which is using `UIImage+AssetCatalog`.

 * `.iconset` and `.appiconset` folders are not supported, since they are not supported by the `imageNamed:` scheme.
 If you need to use your app icon in your application, add it as a standard `.imageset`.